-The government requires religious groups to register with the state government where they operate and the Ministry for Humanitarian Affairs through the Relief and Rehabilitation Commission (because most religious groups also have associated advocacy and humanitarian/development organizations).
+The government requires religious groups to register with the state government where they operate.
+Religious groups with associated advocacy and humanitarian or development organizations must also register with the Ministry for Humanitarian Affairs through the Relief and Rehabilitation Commission.
 Faith-based organizations are required to provide their constitution; a statement of faith documenting their doctrines, beliefs, objectives, and holy book; a list of executive members; and a registration fee of $3,500 (which all humanitarian organizations must pay, including faith-based ones).
 This requirement, however, is not strictly enforced, and many churches operate without registration.
 International faith-based organizations are required also to provide a copy of a previous registration with another government and a letter from the international organization commissioning its activities in the country.

 The transitional constitution allows religious groups to establish and maintain “appropriate” faith-based charitable or humanitarian institutions.

 The transitional constitution guarantees every citizen access to education without discrimination based on religion.

 The country is not a party to the International Covenant on Civil and Political Rights.